hughobrien/psu-constitution/README.md

 ## Schedule 1: Membership Rights

-1. Only full members shall have voting rights as prescribed in Schedule 1.
+1. Only full members shall have voting rights.

 2. Only full members on the date of polling shall be entitled to stand for election to the position of President.